Resource Sharing Policy

 NCTC Library users have the responsibility of keeping themselves informed of the status of their requests.
-NCTC Library staff will notify patrons by phone when a requested item arrives.
+NCTC Library staff will notify patrons by phone or email when a requested item arrives.

 NCTC Interlibrary Loan materials are processed at the main library facility on the Gainesville campus.
 Materials requested by Borrowers attending classes at other NCTC campuses will be sent via courier to their home library.